 Collections are stored offsite and must be requested in advance.
 See www.special.lib.utk.edu for detailed information.
 Collections must be requested through a registered Special Collections research account.

 Conditions Governing Use

 The UT Libraries claims only physical ownership of most material in the collections.
 Persons wishing to broadcast or publish this material must assume all responsibility for identifying and satisfying any claimants on www.special.lib.utk.edu for detailed information.
 Collections must be requested through a registered Special Collections research account.

 1.5 Linear Feet

-Robert L. Forrester, Junior was born on November 7, 1918 in Watertown, Tennessee to Robert L. and Christine (Phillips) Forrester.
+Robert L. Forrester Jr. was born on November 7, 1918 in Watertown, Tennessee to Robert L. and Christine (Phillips) Forrester.
 He spent summers from 1936 to 1939 at military camp, attended Watertown High School, and graduated from Cumberland University on June 9, 1941.
-Forrester had applied for enlistment on April 2, 1941, and he began on June 10, 1941.
+Forrester applied for enlistment on April 2, 1941, and he began on June 10, 1941.
 After training at Hicks, Randolph, and Kelly Fields, he was sent to Ecuador for service.
 His plane went down during a training run on July 30, 1942, killing all aboard.
 The remains of all eleven soldiers were buried together at the Chattanooga National Cemetery on May 8, 1948.

 This collection consists of the following four series:

 This collection was originally listed as MS.2034 and a part of MS.1608.
 It was then listed as CSWS.WWII.1.0012 until receiving its current number.

 This collection was donated through the University of Tennessee's Center for the Study of War and Society.